-3.2.
-Environmental management framework
+3.2 Environmental management framework

-The EMF in the master plan describes the interaction of development with environmental values, with a focus on the local expression of the Outstanding Universal Value (OUV) of the Great Barrier Reef World Heritage Area (GBRWHA) and Matters of National Environmental Significance (MNES) and Matters of State Environmental Significance (MSES).
+The EMF in the master plan describes the interaction of development with environmental values with a focus on the local expression of the Outstanding Universal Value (OUV) of the Great Barrier Reef World Heritage Area (GBRWHA) and Matters of National Environmental Significance and Matters of State Environmental Significance.

 The EMF contains objectives that apply to specific precincts and includes a PMM to manage impacts from development on environmental values.
-The EMF objectives combine with the precinct purpose and outcomes to provide direction to achieve the strategic vision for the master plan and are identified in Appendix C.
+The EMF objectives combine with the precinct purpose and outcomes to provide direction to achieve the strategic vision for the master plan (see Appendix C).

-3.3.
-Precincts
+3.3 Precincts